Quebec, Canada’s hardest-hit province, is also the most aggressive about reopening

 It’s also the province now moving most aggressively to reopen.

-Epidemiologists are unsure cases in the French-speaking province have peaked.
+Epidemiologists are unsure if cases in the French-speaking province have peaked.
 But retail businesses outside Montreal opened this month.
-So did elementary schools — a step provinces with zero cases have not attempted.
+So did elementary schools — a step that provinces with zero current cases have not attempted.
 Construction and manufacturing resumed.
-Some businesses in Montreal reopen next week.
+Some businesses in Montreal reopen May 25.
 Dentists resume work next month.

 The approach — Quebec’s top doctor described it as a “weighted risk” — is being closely watched.
 Critics have called for more data before pushing ahead.

-“My big concern is that we are starting a bit early,” said Benoit Mâsse, a professor of public health at the University of Montreal.
+“My big concern is that we are starting a bit early,” said Benoît Mâsse, a professor of public health at the University of Montreal.
 “I think we should wait a bit.”

 Prime Minister Justin Trudeau, who represents a constituency in Montreal, said he was “worried” for Quebecers.